ACA mandate gone, but a few states still require coverage

 - I-1639, federal changes reshape Washington's gun-purchase background checks

-“The theory behind the mandate is that it buttresses protections for people with pre-existing conditions,” said Stan Dorn, director of the National Center for Coverage Innovation at Families USA, a health care advocacy group.
+“The theory behind the mandate is that it buttresses protections for people with pre-existing conditions,” said Stan Dorn, director of the National Center for Coverage Innovation at Families USA, a health-care advocacy group.
 “Without an individual mandate, the concern is that healthy people can wait until they get sick before they sign up for coverage since insurance companies are now legally required to sell insurance to people with pre-existing conditions.”

 The individual mandate was among the more unpopular aspects of the law known as “Obamacare.”
 Critics said forcing people to buy health coverage violated personal liberties and imposed financial hardships on individuals who cannot afford the cost of insurance.